Amanskywalker/django-multi-storage/README.md

 # django-multi-storage

-A Django library for the abstraction of storage and retrival of the file using django.
+A Django Multi Storage management library for the storage and retrival of the file accross the multiple storage provider.

 It's a WIP.